dabeaz/curio/README.rst

 ----------------

-Internally, curio is implemented entirely as a task queuing system-- much in the same model as how an actual operating system kernel works.
+Internally, curio is implemented entirely as a task queuing system-- much in the same model of a microkernel based operating system.
 Tasks are represented by coroutine functions declared with the `async` keyword.
 Each yield of a coroutine results in a low-level kernel "trap" or system call.
 The kernel handles each trap by moving the current task to an appropriate waiting queue.
 Events (i.e., due to I/O) and other operations make the tasks move from waiting queues back into service.

-It's important to emphasize that the kernel is solely focused on task management, scheduling, and nothing else.
+It's important to emphasize that the underlying kernel is solely focused on task management and scheduling.
 In fact, the kernel doesn't even perform any I/O operations.
-This means that it is very small, fast, and straightforward to understand.
+This means that it is very small and fast.

 Higher-level I/O operations are carried out by a wrapper layer that uses Python's normal socket and file objects.
 You use the